Thank you for booking your vacation with TravelPerks DreamVacations! It has been our pleasure to assist you.

 Fordomesticflights, you can pay to check one bag.
 These fees range from $15 to$50, with the average being $25/bageach way.
 In most cases the dimensions of the checked bag can be no more than62 inches and weigh no more than 50 pounds.
 If your bag does not meet the airlinerequirements, extra fees will be added.

 Forinternational flights, the carry-on allowance is the same.
 Forchecked luggage you are generally allowed one bag at no cost (same size andweight)** and additional bags will be subject to fees.
 Please note thatairlines are very strict about the weight of the bags.

 *FirstClass / Business Class ticket holders may be allowed up to three free checkedbags at 70 pounds*

 **Please note that your end destination, time of year, and the airline may impact your baggage allowance.
 It is imperative that you check with your airline to verify your airline’s baggage allowance.
 Additionally, if you will be taking any smaller regional flights during your trip, you may be subject to much more restrictive weight allowances which you should consider from the outset of your journey.
 For instance, most foreign regional airlines have a baggage weight limit of roughly 40 pounds.
 If your regional flight is attached to your flight that began in the U.S., the international weights apply.
 If, however, you land in a destination and later fly to another, the regional limits will apply to any flight not attached to an outgoing or returning flight to the U.S.

-is advised that you arrive at the airport two hours before your flight is
+For domestic travel, itis advised that you arrive at the airport two hours before your flight isscheduled to depart.